“Get Down, Get Dirty, Get Better”

 Planting things reminds me that it takes sunny days and rainy days to make stuff happen.
 And sometimes that helps me get through a rainy day without losing my smile.
 Planting things makes me hopeful, too.
 The idea of putting a seed or a baby plant into the ground and expecting it to prosper cultivates a sense of hope.
 The world needs more hope!

-Have a beaYOUtiful weekend, and don’t forget to get dirty! http://ow.ly/i/vGuMU
+Have a beaYOUtiful week, and don’t forget to get dirty! http://ow.ly/i/vGuMU